aliozgur/aliozgur.github.io/_posts/2016-06-27-how-to-keep-coding.md

 * Contribute to open source projects
 * Work on your own pet projects
 * Write technical blog posts or record technical podcast
-* Answer questions on sites like Stackoveflow
+* Answer questions on sites like Stackoverflow
 * Attend coding challenges and hackathons
 * Attend or organize comunity events
 * Organize internal workshops